oneapi-src/level-zero-spec/scripts/core/PROG.md

 - Allows device-specific optimizations for certain types of primitives:
     + fences may share device memory with all other fences for the queue or device.
     + events may be implemented using pipelined operations as part of the program execution.
-    + fences and events implicitly cause execution and memory barriers.
+    + fences are implicit, coarse-grain execution and memory barriers.
+    + event support explicit, fine-grain execution and memory barriers.
 - Allows distinction on which type of primitive may be shared across devices.

 ${"##"} <a name="fnc">Fences</a>